This is the multi-page printable view of this section. Click here to print.

 Deployment steps

-To deploy the VMClarity AWS CloudFormation Stack, complete the following steps.
+To deploy the VMClarity AWS CloudFormation Stack, you can:

 1. Download the latest VMClarity release.